Today, I’m going to explain how to think about and create a homeschool schedule that will work for your family.

 Get more specific help planning your own homeschool year in my Plan Your Homeschool Year Workshop.

 Make sure your plans have room for margin.
 This might sound silly, but it’s an important tip I’ve heard repeatedly from seasoned homeschoolers.
 A good homeschooling schedule always has margin in the year, months, weeks & days.

 Don’t over plan every single day down to the wire.
-Things will come up and you’ll end up feeling behind.
+Things will come up and you’ll end up feeling stressed and behind.